rishabh7823/advanced-DCDC/README.md

   While defining the dimentions we are mostly dependent on the logic gates,also dimentions of OR and AND gate

-  Lets give the gates a perfect lenth and convert it into a physical dimensical
+  Lets give the gates a perfect length and convert it into a physical dimension

   converted netlist look like :-

   ![Screenshot 2024-03-27 232637](https://github.com/rishabh7823/advanced-DCDC/assets/164547532/135a7903-2912-4118-a02d-16065aab5aa9)

                                                                                                                                                                     -VSD-IAT

   * Final calculation

-    Lets give a perfect/perticular lenth,width for both
+    Lets give a perfect/perticular length,width for both

     It would look like this:-